- We advise you to exercise a high degree of caution in Nicaragua because of the risk of serious crime.

-Before you go, organise a variety of ways to access your money overseas, such as credit cards, travellers' cheques, cash, debit cards or cash cards.
-Australian currency and travellers' cheques are not accepted in many countries.
-Consult with your bank to find out which is the most appropriate currency to carry and whether your ATM card will work overseas.
+Australian currency and travellers cheques are not accepted in Nicaragua.
 There are relatively low daily withdrawal limits from ATMs in Nicaragua.
 The US dollar (cash and traveller’s cheques) is the only foreign currency freely exchangeable in Nicaragua.

 Exercise caution when using ATMs.
 For security reasons we advise you to use ATMs available at banks and in shopping centres.

 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport.
 If your passport is lost or stolen overseas, report it online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.

 Review the general advice to Australian travellers for further information on being safe and prepared abroad.

 Traffic conditions are dangerous due to poor quality and narrow roads, lack of signage and local driving practices.
 Traffic accidents are a common cause of death and injury.
 Vehicles involved in an accident should not be moved until authorised by a police officer.
 Travel should only be undertaken during daylight hours and travelling in groups is advisable.
 You should not hitchhike.
 Ensure that any vehicle you are travelling in has the windows closed and the doors locked.
 For further advice, see our Road travel page.